VeerOneGPT/galileo-glass-ui/README.md

   </p>
 </div>

-**Galileo Glass UI** is more than just a component library; it's a complete framework for building stunning, modern web applications with a unique **glass morphism** aesthetic.
-Blend beautiful visual effects with a powerful, integrated **physics-based animation system** to create interfaces that feel alive and intuitive.
+**Galileo Glass UI** is a complete design system and component framework for building stunning, modern web applications with a unique **glass morphism** aesthetic.
+Blend beautiful visual effects with a powerful, integrated **physics-based animation system** – now featuring advanced constraints, physics-driven layouts, and enhanced interactivity – to create interfaces that feel alive and intuitive.

 Built with **React 18/19, TypeScript, and Styled Components**, Galileo provides a comprehensive set of **accessible, performant, and highly customizable** components designed to elevate your user experience.